FAQs for landlords

 What happens if the tenant damages the property?

-- Landlords must have buildings insurance but it is entirely their decision whether or not they chose contents insurance which can be costly if they are renting their property to tenants.
-So, we advise all tenants to insure their own possessions on their own contents insurance policy for the life of the tenancy.
-Under the TDS guidelines all landlords must have a professionally prepared inventory and so if accidental damage occurs then we suggest the tenant either covers the cost of repairs themselves or the value is deducted from their deposit at the end of the tenancy.
-Allowances will still be made for fair wear and tear.
+Under the Tenancy Deposit Scheme, all landlords must have a professionally prepared inventory.
+If accidental damage does occur, we then suggest the tenant either covers the cost of repairs themselves or the value is deducted from their deposit at the end of the tenancy.
+We make allowances for fair wear and tear.

 Do I need an inventory?

-- Yes, as above, it is now essential that a professionally prepared Inventory is prepared for your property whether it is furnished or not.
-Without this you will be unable to claim anything from your tenants’ deposit should a claim be referred to the TDS for arbitration.
-The inventory is a very detailed document which records not only the freestanding items of furniture but more importantly the fixtures, fittings and floor coverings which in real terms are much more valuable.
+Absolutely!
+The inventory is a detailed document which records not only the freestanding items of furniture but more importantly the fixtures, fittings and floor coverings which in real terms are much more valuable.

 What is an EPC for?